KSanjayReddy/Live_Score_Esp/README.md

 # Live_ScoreBoard_Esp
-To display live cricket scores on nokia 5110 using nodemcu
+To display live cricket scores on nokia 5110 using nodemcu.

 ## Description: